Auburn High School (Massachusetts)

 Auburn High School is the only public high school in Auburn, Massachusetts, United States, a town approximately five miles south of Worcester.
-It has an enrollment of 815 students in grades 9-12 and 96 preschool attendees, as of the 2023–2024 school year.
+It had an enrollment of 815 students in grades 9-12 and 96 preschool attendees, as of the 2023–2024 school year.
 Founded in 1935, the original school building served the town until the spring of 2006.
 In August 2006, the town of Auburn opened a new facility directly behind the original building.

 Stadium

 Auburn High School's sports venue is called Auburn Memorial Field.
-New as of August 2006, the centerpiece is a lighted 1000 seat FieldTurf stadium surrounded by a 6 lane track.
-The stadium is used for AHS Football, AHS Soccer (boys and girls) and AHS Track and Field (boys and girls).
-In addition, the stadium has two long jump runways and sand pits for Track and Field, as well as a pole vault and high jump area.
+Built in August 2006, the centerpiece is a lighted, 1000-seat FieldTurf stadium surrounded by a six-lane track.
+The stadium is used for AHS football, AHS soccer (boys' and girls') and AHS track and field (boys' and girls').
+The stadium has two long jump runways and sand pits for track and field, as well as a pole vault and high jump area.

-There is also a lighted FieldTurf facility dedicated for AHS Field Hockey New baseball and softball fields have also been built on the grounds, with the softball field being on the site of the old high school.
+There is also a lighted FieldTurf facility dedicated for AHS field hockey.
+New baseball and softball fields have also been built on the grounds, with the softball field being on the site of the old high school.

 Academics

-We the People consists of students from the AP Government and Politics class.
-The competition, held at the Edward M. Kennedy Institute, simulates congressional hearings where Auburn students compete against schools from all over Massachusetts.
-Topics include philosophers, the founding of America, and how the Constitution affects our day-to-day lives.
+For the last 10 years Auburn High School's Advanced Placement United States Government & Politics class has competed in the "We the People" State Competition.
+Mr. Kennard and Mr. Benacchio run the team, which consists of students from the AP Government and Politics class.
+Each January, the competition is held at the Edward M. Kennedy Institute.
+The competition simulates congressional hearings in which Auburn students compete against schools from all over Massachusetts.
+Topics include philosophers, the founding of America, and how the Constitution affects citizens' day-to-day lives.
 The We the People team finished second place in the state competition.